-Note: providing transfer rate data is optional.
-Private 2-year for-profit colleges include only six institutions with 776 students in cohort; compared to 14,153 students in the state college 2-year cohort.
-Private 2-year for-profit colleges do not report transfer-out data.
+Note: Private 2-Year for-profit colleges include only six institutions with 776 students in cohort; compared to 14,153 students in the state college 2-Year cohort.
+Private 2-Year for-profit colleges do not report transfer-out data.